 Example 3: Pushing to production via GitHub

-In this scenario, you push your changes to a GitHub repository (or Bitbucket, GitLab, whatever) and then have these changes deployed to a live site.
+In this scenario, you push your changes to a GitHub repository and then have these changes deployed to a live site.
 It’s probably the ideal setup.

 Again, you would use hooks.
 Depending on your setup, a CI server can, for example, be notified of the changes via GitHub webhooks, pull all the changes from the GitHub repo and push them to a live site, similarly to Example 2 above.
 The details will depend on your concrete setup.